-For information, support or just someone to talk to, call 0808 808 00 00 or visit macmillan.org.uk Would you prefer to speak to us in another language?
+Would you prefer to speak to us in another language?
 Interpreters are available.
 Please tell us in English the language you would like to use.
 Are you deaf or hard of hearing?
-Call us using Relay UK on 18001 0808 808 00 00, or use the Relay UK app.
+Call us using NGT (Text Relay) on 18001 0808 808 00 00, or use the NGT Lite app.

 Need information in different languages or formats?
-We produce information in audio, interactive PDFs, easy read, Braille, large print and translations.
+We produce information in audio, eBooks, easy read, Braille, large print and translations.
 To order these, visit macmillan.org.uk/otherformats or call our support line.